Former USA Gymnastics Doctor Larry Nassar Sentenced to 40 to 175 Years in Prison for Sexual Abuse

-The disgraced doctor was sentenced to 40 to 175 years in prison for sexually abusing girls under the guise of medical treatment.
+The disgraced former doctor was sentenced to 40 to 175 years in prison for sexually abusing girls under the guise of medical treatment.
 The sentence was handed down by Judge Rosemarie Aquilina in Ingham County Circuit Court in Lansing, Mich. on Wednesday after a week of emotional testimony from his victims in court.
-"I've just signed your death warrant," Judge Aquilina told Nassar.
+"It is my honor and privilege to sentence you because, sir, you do not deserve to walk outside of a prison ever again," Judge Aquilina told Nassar.
+"I've just signed your death warrant."
+The judge additionally awarded restitution to survivors for an amount to be determined.
+Additionally, She asked him not to treat people in prison as he no longer has a license.

+As Nassar exited the court room, applause broke out from attendees as many in the court hugged.

 Prior to the sentencing, more than 150 survivors came forward to personally deliver impact statements or have them read in court, including one from McKayla Maroney, who came forward publicly in October 2017 to say Nassar had molested her from the time she was 13 years old.